Home: bestmedicalaid.co.za

 It is like an interest-free loan.

-You pay all out of hospital costs from that fund and any unspent balance carries over to the next year.
+You pay all out-of-hospital costs from that fund and any unspent balance carries over to the next year.

 More expensive plans have a safety-net benefit should you spend all the savings in a year.